 Courtney writes toward a vision of connectedness—from the dark alleys where she feeds feral cats, from inside the tragically neglected homes where she climbs over piles of trash and occasionally animals, from her own driveway with the cats she loves and must sometimes let go.
 Compelling and tender, Poets Square is as much about cats as it is about the urgency of care, community, and a little bit of dumb hope.

+I received a complimentary copy of this book for review consideration.
 This does not affect my opinion of the book or the content of my review.

 I can’t tell you exactly when I began following Poets Square Cats on social media, but I do know it was a post featuring Sad Boy and Lola that first caught my attention.
 How could it not?
 It didn’t take long for Poets Square Cats to become one of my favorite daily stops on my social media breaks.
 As I fell in love with all these cats I’d never meet, I also came to appreciate Courtney’s storytelling and the heart behind it.